icreaterandomapps/cmatrix-windows/README.md

 CMatrix is a tool that makes your terminal rain letters and characters.
 It's inspired by The Matrix movie.

 # How to Download and Install
-Download CMatrix from here: LINK
+1. Download CMatrix from here: LINK
-Open the .exe file.
+2. Open the .exe file and Install it.
-Install it.
-Open a CMD window.
+3. Open a CMD window.
-Type:
-cmatrix
-Press Enter.
+4. Type: cmatrix and Press Enter.

 And that's it!
 CMatrix should start running in your CMD window.